-As an offset to the tightening in funding conditions, New Zealand banks benefit from access to the central bank's repo facility which allows ANZNZ to rapidly monetize its large mortgage book.
-As of 31 March 2024, the bank held NZD10.7 billion self originated residential mortgage backed securities (RMBS) on its balance sheet that are readily available to be pledged with the RBNZ.
+As an offset to potentially tighter funding conditions, New Zealand banks benefit from access to the central bank's repo facility which allows ANZNZ to rapidly monetize its large mortgage book.
+As of 30 September 2024, the bank held NZD10.7 billion self-originated residential mortgage backed securities (RMBS) on its balance sheet that are readily available to be pledged with the RBNZ.